mwszekely/preact-prop-helpers/README.md

 Like a mashup of `useEffect` and `useState`, `usePassiveEffect` lets you use state that won't (necessarily) cause a re-render when you update the state, but updating the state will cause a specified cleanup function to run.

 `usePassiveState` accepts a `useEffect`-esque callback that will run any time the state value changes.
-If you hook that up to a normal `setState` call from a normal `useState` hook, it'll act just like regular state again.
+If you hook that up to a normal `setState` call from a normal `useState` hook, it'll act just like regular state again.  `usePassiveState` also, like `useEffect`, waits a tick and only runs the handler if there has actually been a change after all the dust settles.

 Effectively, `usePassiveState` lets you choose whether you'd like the state to be "active" (and re-render the component each time it changes), or "passive" (and just make the state available to anyone who asks during an event handler or whatever).

+**NOTE**: Just like the real `useState`, calling `setState` multiple times is debounced until the next tick, and only the latest invocation is considered.

 ## `useState`